Muvva-Adityavardhan/Practice/README.md

 # Practice
-Practicing how to use Git and GitHub
+Practicing how to use Git and GitHub.<br>
 Muvva Adityavardhan